Lawmakers gut bill aimed at protecting Maine lakes

 The bill would have provided a one-time $2 million infusion to a fund managed by the Maine Department of Environmental Protection to address aquatic plant infestations, which have become increasingly frequent and severe.

-Lawmakers stripped the funding at a meeting of the Appropriations and Financial Affairs Committee on Tuesday, leaving the bill with a mandate but no money.
-The Senate then approved this updated version Friday afternoon but was thwarted by the House when it chose not to take up any legislation sent through by the committee.
+Lawmakers stripped the funding at a meeting of the Appropriations and Financial Affairs Committee on May 7, leaving the bill with a mandate but no money.
+The Senate then approved this updated version May 10 but was thwarted by the House when it chose not to take up any legislation sent through by the committee.

 L.D.
 2141 would have required Maine environmental agencies to develop more stringent prevention and courtesy boat inspection measures — which are widely conducted by volunteer lake associations or other conservation groups — but without the additional money to manage current outbreaks.